wnka/arcadebuttons-node-pi/README.md

 I have a Raspberry Pi under the control panel of my arcade cabinet with the control wires split off and plugged into the GPIO pins.
 This app provides a nice display that I can use while streaming.
 This is probably not the easiest or most lightweight way to do this but I wanted to play around with Node.js and the asynchronous nature of human inputs seemed like a good project to learn with.

 After upgrading to a Raspberry Pi 2 and using a wired ethernet connection between the Pi and the PC I use for streaming, the lag in the inputs is virtually non-existant and the display is rock solid.

+# Note

+[This thread on Twitter](https://twitter.com/wnka/status/1384361401301360647) discusses how one user needed to convert the 5v from the arcade inputs down to 3.3v for the Pi.
+Your mileage may vary, I've never needed to do this but you might!